What are Gross Motor Skills?

 4. Homemade Obstacle Course

 Whether used as an indoor gross motor activity or outside, setting up a small obstacle course with objects found around the house is a great way to build several gross motor skills into one activity.
 Pillows make great stepping stones, tunnels can be found rather inexpensively on Amazon, and old pieces of wood make excellent balance beams.
 You can make the course as basic or as complex as your child can handle, and you always have the option of changing it to add variety and greater challenge.

 Outdoor Gross Motor Activities for Toddlers & Kids

 Parents, do you look out at your backyard and see only work to be done?
 Toys to pick up, out of control weeds, a playhouse in need of a few repairs, a grass lawn desperate for a trim…

 Well, your pediatric physical therapists here at NAPA see your backyard in a different light — a world of opportunity for your child or toddler to engage with these gross motor activities!

 When thinking up gross motor activities, the possibilities are endless, but here is a list of 11 outdoor gross motor activities to help develop gross motor skills for your child or toddler.
-To get you started, these next 7 all involve sidewalk chalk, many of them encouraging some gross motor movements!
+To get you started, these next 7 gross motor activities all involve sidewalk chalk!

 5. Drawing on the Ground with Chalk